dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 thread_uuid for thread lookup.
 This is the case from the bottom up (thread level functions up to process level and main() orchestration level function).

-A sample of the code that implements this in module2d will look something like that shown below: in the module2b json file.
+A sample of the code that implements this ghost entry transform in module2d will look something like that shown below:

-The resurrection_reason is a new registry_entry field that will be added for ghost and module2c registry_entrys.
-The process_index is an orchestration level process index number that is assigned to all threads in the control plane, so ghosts typically have this.
-Note that process_index is not a PID.
+NOTE: The process_index is an orchestration level process index number that is assigned to all threads in the control plane, so ghosts typically have this.Note that process_index is not a PID.
 As shown below that is None.
 A new pid will be created when the thread is respawned in Phase3 code.

-The gatekeeper_resurrect is the analogue of gatekeeper_blocked.
-These will be added during the decision making engine of the resurrection_gateway.
-Ghosts will always have a gatekeeper_resurrect, because they always have an ip address and thus a requeing can always be attempted (but it may not work for one reason or another).

 ```
         synthetic_uuid = f"ghost_{ip.replace('.', '_')}"